-Have you, because of the many side effects that can plague patients taking these sort of drugs, flatly refused telling your doctor you are not to keen on taking them.
+Have you, because of the many side effects that can plague patients taking these sorts of drugs, flatly refused to tell your doctor you are not too keen on taking them.

-Most all of us who have ever had a cholesterol problem, at one time or another, would have been asked by their GP to think about taking statins to control it, but backed off because of the side effects this type of medication brings with it.
+Most all of us who have ever had a cholesterol problem, at one time or another, would have been asked by our GP to think about taking statins to control it but backed off because of the side effects this type of medication brings with it.
 Well, read on…

-So you are not to keen on being prescribed statins to bring your cholesterol levels down.
+So you are not too keen on being prescribed statins to bring your cholesterol levels down.